|

 note: You must make an appointment to obtain your marriage

 license.
-There is no charge for a marriage license and it is valid
+There is a $100 fee for a marriage license payable to Service New Brunswick and it is valid

 for three months from its date of issue.
 There is no waiting period.